fellowship/upskill_challenges_02/Spam or Ham/README.md

 5. Run the notebook and submit a link to your notebook, training dataset, along with prediction csv

 ### Instructions
-- The applicants will open the dataset and label as much as they want (can)
+- You will open the dataset and label as much as you want (can)
+- The first 100 labels are labeled for you
-- The labeling is ‘ham’ or ‘spam’ in the label column in excel then  they will export it as csv
+- The labeling is ‘ham’ or ‘spam’ in the label column in excel -
+- Once done with labeling, export training data as csv
-- Applicants will upload their csvs to the colab environment (as show in screenshots in the doc )
+- You will upload you training csv and test csv to the colab environment (as show in screenshots in the doc)
 - Run the notebook (notebook will automatically download a csv of their predictions)
 - Submit a link of their notebook, training dataset, and the csv of their predictions

 ### Guidelines